petkivim/finto-subject-headings/README.md

 Finto Subject Headings
 ======================

-This project contains a group of OSGi bundles that publish a RESTful service that consumes MarcXML records.
+This project contains a group of OSGi bundles that publish a RESTful service that consumes and produces MarcXML records.

 The service checks all the 650 fields and adds the URI identifier of each subject heading into 650 $0 subfield if the subject heading can be found from Finto, Finnish thesaurus and ontology service.
 The code of the thesaurus is defined in the 650 $2 subfield.
 Supported thesauruses are YSA (General Finnish thesaurus) and Allärs (Allmän tesaurus på svenska).
-If the 650 $2 subfield is missing or the given subject heading is not found from Finto, the record is not modified.
+If the 650 $2 subfield is missing or the given subject heading is not found from Finto, the record is returned unchanged.

 ### Software Requirements